Lady Marianne Margaret Compton1

 M, #179827, d.
 August 1613

-Edward Bruce, 2nd Baron Bruce of Kinlosse was the son of Edward Bruce, 1st Baron Bruce of Kinlosse and Magdalene Clerk.1 He died in August 1613 at Bergen-op-Zoom, Brabant, The Netherlands, killed in a duel with Sir Edward Sackville.1
+Edward Bruce, 2nd Baron Bruce of Kinlosse was the son of Edward Bruce, 1st Baron Bruce of Kinlosse and Magdalene Clerk.1 He died in August 1613 at Bergen-op-Zoom, Brabant, The NetherlandsG, killed in a duel with Sir Edward Sackville.1

-Edward Bruce, 2nd Baron Bruce of Kinlosse was invested as a Knight, Order of the Bath (K.B.) in June 1610.1 He held the office of Gentleman of the Bedchamber in June 1610.1 He succeeded to the title of 2nd Lord Kinloss [S., 1602] on 14 January 1610/11.1 He succeeded to the title of 2nd Baron Bruce of Kinlosse [S., 1604] on 14 January 1610/11.1 He succeeded to the title of 2nd Lord Bruce of Kinloss [S., 1608] on 14 January 1610/11.1
+He was appointed Knight, Order of the Bath (K.B.) in June 1610.1 He held the office of Gentleman of the Bedchamber in June 1610.1 He succeeded as the 2nd Lord Kinloss [S., 1602] on 14 January 1610/11.1 He succeeded as the 2nd Baron Bruce of Kinlosse [S., 1604] on 14 January 1610/11.1 He succeeded as the 2nd Lord Bruce of Kinloss [S., 1608] on 14 January 1610/11.1

 Citations

-- [S6] G.E.
+1. [S6] G.E.
 Cokayne; with Vicary Gibbs, H.A.
 Doubleday, Geoffrey H. White, Duncan Warrand and Lord Howard de Walden, editors, The Complete Peerage of England, Scotland, Ireland, Great Britain and the United Kingdom, Extant, Extinct or Dormant, new ed., 13 volumes in 14 (1910-1959; reprint in 6 volumes, Gloucester, U.K.: Alan Sutton Publishing, 2000), volume II, page 351.
 Hereinafter cited as The Complete Peerage.

 Robert Bruce1